tembo-io/trunk/README.md

 ```

 ### `trunk install`
-- Download and install the extension distribution, in whichever environment trunk is run.
+- Downloads Postgres extensions from the Trunk registry and installs in whichever environment trunk is run.
 - Supports nested dependencies, e.g. installing `extension_a` will automatically install `extension_b` if required.

 ```shell